 Serving North Carolina, Changing the World

-The University of North Carolina at Chapel Hill is the 12th largest research university in the United States, ranking sixth in the nation for federal research expenditures, and first for federally funded social and behavioral sciences research and development.
+The University of North Carolina at Chapel Hill is the 13th largest research university in the United States, ranking tenth in the nation for federal research expenditures, and first for federally funded social and behavioral sciences research and development.
 More than 150 Carolina faculty are members of the National Academies and other prestigious learned societies.

 UNC houses five major health affairs schools (Medicine, Public Health, Pharmacy, Dentistry and Nursing) on our main campus, as well as our College of Arts & Sciences, a statewide health care system with five on-campus hospitals, and 46 research centers and institutes.
 Proximity and passion create a highly collaborative culture among scientists of all disciplines, which drives our $1.2 billion in annual research activity.

 Carolina stays highly competitive by expanding research partnerships internally and with other universities, industries, and external organizations.
-Toward this end, Carolina has established six institutional research priorities which highlight our strengths and align with growth opportunities highlighted in the University’s strategic plan, Carolina Next.
+Toward this end, Carolina has established seven institutional research priorities which highlight our strengths and align with growth opportunities highlighted in the University’s strategic plan, Carolina Next.

 Strategic Research Priorities